intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 that those will always be the case, and lead to ossification and inability to use new headers or options or differing orders in the future.

-IPv6 did not define grease values, but a sender could vary some aspects of the protocol, such as varying the order of options within an extension header, or even including a Destination Options Header with only Pad1 or PadN options between other headers.
+IPv6 did not define grease values, but a sender may vary some aspects of the protocol, such as varying the order of options within an extension header, or even including a Destination Options Header with only Pad1 or PadN options between other headers.

-Doing such variations might discourage ossification but might have some performance impact if done indiscriminately.
+While doing such variations can discourage ossification, they might also have a negative performance impact if done indiscriminately.
 For example, making packets larger as a result might result in fragmentation.

-Finally, there may be security products that already incorrectly rely on assumptions about header order, size, or location in a packet.
-Using variability might then cause operational problems in such networks and result in a disincentive to use the protocol or device or application using it.
+Finally, there may be security or gateway middleboxes already deployed that incorrectly rely on assumptions about header order, size, or location in a packet.
+Introducing variability might then cause operational problems in such networks and result in a disincentive to use the protocol or device or application using it.

 # Considerations for Protocol Versions {#versions}